A ‘Community of Sanctuary’

 caring, shelter and sanctuary for all who live in our place

-We are building upon existing initiatives, including The Links project which has for many years been helping refugees and those applying for asylum in our town, and developing new ones.
-Since Summer 2017, Hastings Refugee and Asylum Seekers’ Buddy Project has been set up, welcoming into the community Syrian families arriving through the Syrian Resettlement Programme, and has become already a thriving and multifaceted source of strong, practical and communal support for those families.
+We have been building upon existing initiatives, including the Links project which has for many years been helping refugees and those applying for asylum in our town, and developing new ones.
+In Summer 2017, the buddy project now designated as The Refugee Buddy Project: Hastings, Rother and Wealden was set up to welcome into the community Syrian families arriving through the Syrian Resettlement Programme.
+This project has become a thriving and multifaceted source of strong, practical and communal support for those families, and in September 2020, achieved charitable status.
 From Autumn 2017 until Summer 2018, we ran Hastings Debates, a series of public talks about ways in which we can understand people’s need for refuge, and the policies being enacted, with international speakers including war correspondents, authors, artists, film makers.
-We are maintaining a constant presence in our local media with comment and reportage on many topics around the issues involved and on what we are doing on the ground to tackle these; this includes keeping active contact with our Parliamentary representative.
-In Refugee Week in June 2018 we held our ‘Festival by the Lake’, attended by more than 1000 people and a day of celebration of our town as a welcoming place for those seeking sanctuary with us.
+We have maintained since then a constant presence in our local media with comment and reportage on many topics around the issues involved and on what we are doing on the ground to tackle these.
+This includes keeping active contact with our Parliamentary representative, and active campaigning at local and national level from our Campaigns team, currently working on two national campaigns, the Lift the Ban campaign to allow people seeking asylum the right to work, and the campaign to end Indefinite Immigration Detention and bring in a 28-day limit.
+In Refugee Week in June we hold our ‘Festival by the Lake‘, inaugurated in 2017, and which has rapidly expanded to attendances in 2018 and 2019 of around 1000 people, followed by an online Festival in 2020.
+The festival resumed in its original form in 2021, and most recently -with its new name ‘Sanctuary Festival’ – at the end of Refugee Week in 2022.
+The Festival offers a day of celebration of our town as a welcoming place for those seeking sanctuary with us.

 For all refugees who arrive here we are committed to making ours a place where they may thrive and build relationships with the local communities.